 The perception ‘I am’ also separates the individual from the rest of creation.
-Each living thing has the innate drive to maintain self integrity, from the single cell on up… and perhaps on down as well.
+Each living thing has the innate drive to maintain self-integrity, from the single cell on up… and perhaps on down as well.
 To “Strive on diligently” as Buddha put it (see “… Strive On Diligently”, p.218).
 This intrinsic self does not give itself life.
-Our capacity for creating an illusion of an objective self — the ‘I am’ — disunites us emotionally from reality’s cosmic background.
+The unique human capacity for creating the illusion of an objective self — the ‘I am’ — disunites us emotionally from reality’s cosmic background.
 Subsequently, our innate survival instincts bustle about to shore up and protect that Self-illusion.
 Chapter 7 sums it up well…

 Heaven and earth can long endure,